TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 .. note::

-   Up to CMS v8, this namespace import has to be within each partial where such a Viewhelper was used.
+   Up to CMS v8, this namespace import has to be within each partial where such a ViewHelper was used.
 Since CMS v8, there is no need anymore.
 The namespace has to be imported within the partial or the templates.
 It still can be imported in both, but the template is enough.